Tomnowell/tomnowell.github.io/about.markdown

 ## Hello

-I am a language teacher, software developer, cyber security learner and recently, a father.
+I am a language teacher, software developer, master's degree student, aspiring cyber security professional and recently, a father.
 I live in Southern Kyushu in Japan.
 I'm a keen musician - I play the guitar, piano and violin and sing whenever I get the chance.
 I enjoy running, playing soccer and tennis.
-I speak English fluently and consider myself somewhat of a grammar nerd (but not a grammar snob).
-I speak some Japanese at a roughly intermediate level although I am trying to improve.

-I'm currently reading Computer Science (MSc) at York University (U.K.) on the side.
+I speak English fluently and Japanese to an intermediate level.
+I like reading, cooking and along with most of the human race, eating.

 ## Contact